experience on our website. If you continue, we'll assume that you are happy to receive

 Working with us

-The product acceptance process provides assurance to Network Rail that products when accepted for use on or about our infrastructure are:a) Safeb) Fit for purposec) Do not export unacceptable risks to Network Rail infrastructure
+The product acceptance process gives us the assurance that products accepted for use on or about our infrastructure are:

-Only accepted products - except as allowed by NR/L2/RSE/100/05 - shall be used on the rail infrastructure.
+Only accepted products - except those allowed by NR/L2/RSE/100/05 - shall be used on the rail infrastructure.

-Network Rail standard NR/L2/RSE/100/05, Product introduction and change, governs the process for the acceptance of products for use on or as part of our infrastructure.
-This includes:
+Network Rail standard NR/L2/RSE/100/05, Product introduction and change, governs the process for the acceptance of products.

-Please refer to NR/L2/RSE/100/06, How to decide what needs product acceptance, for more detail on the products that this process applies to.
+Please refer to NR/L2/RSE/100/06, How to decide what needs product acceptance, for details on the products that this process applies to.

-There are more than 85,000 products accepted for use on Network Rail infrastructure.
+There are more than 85,000 products accepted for use on our infrastructure.

-PADS data is managed by Network Rail.
+PADS (Parts and Drawings System) data is managed by Network Rail.
 This includes the creation and revision of PADS numbers.

-If you wish to introduce a new product or make changes to an already accepted product; you will need to provide justification for the introduction or change by demonstrating monetary, safety and/or performance benefits to Network Rail.
+If you wish to introduce a new product or make changes to an already accepted product, you will need to provide justification by demonstrating monetary, safety and/or performance benefits to Network Rail.

-The acceptance of products is subject to standard product acceptance terms and conditions which are available in the sample Certificate of Acceptance.
+The acceptance of products is subject to standard product acceptance terms and conditions which are available in the sample Certificate of Acceptance (PDF).

 All applications require a Network Rail employee to act as sponsor.
-This is to prove that there is a business need for the product, and also to ensure that the product can be successfully introduced to the business.
+This is to prove that there is a business need for the product and ensure that the product can be successfully introduced to the business.